 The web interface may be used as a back-up solution to the S2S interface to retrieve information and update the location database of the MNSW.

-Proposal no 5: It is proposed to establish a dedicated web interface for the EMSWe CLD with the EMSWe relevant data elements.
-This web interface will be distinct from the SSN Central Location Database.
+Proposal no 2: It is proposed to establish a dedicated web interface for the EMSWe CLD with the EMSWe relevant data elements.
+This web interface will be distinct from the SSN Central Location Database since the list of data elements is slightly different.

 Access Rights